 IP Codes are an international rating system that specifies the degree of protection offered by enclosures against the intrusion of physical objects and water and dust and ingress.
 Its ratings correspond to IEC standard 60529 and the European Standard EN 60529.
 IP codes are made up of two numbers and two optional letters that describe the level of protection delivered by an enclosure:

 First digit: specifies the degree of solid particle protection and ranges from “no protection” that is indicated by an X, to 6 which means that the enclosure is “dust-tight”.
 These numerical ratings also specify that an enclosure will protect personnel from inadvertently accessing moving, sharp or live parts within the enclosure.

 Second digit: specifies the level of protection against the ingress of liquids.

-- The letter “X” indicates that an enclosure does not protect against moisture.
+- “X” indicates that an enclosure does not protect against moisture.

 - 1: protection against water dripping on the enclosure.

 - 2: protection in a 15 degree tilted position against dripping water.

 - 3: spraying water protection.